HomeHow ToHow to Overclock GPU and Safely Benchmark Your Graphics Card?

 Image by: WallpaperUse

 The next step in line is to overclock GPU memory.
-As necessary as it is, it doesn’t usually make a massive difference for games.
-Except for when the games rely heavily on preloaded structures and packs.
+As necessary as it is, it doesn’t usually make a massive difference for games, except when they rely heavily on preloaded structures and packs.

-The dialing up process for GPU memory is the same as the GPU core clock, safer to do it with 10% increments.
+The dialing-up process for GPU memory is the same as the GPU core clock; it is safer to do it with 10% increments.
 Increase the capacity gradually until you encounter a stopping point, then dial back.

-What you need to keep in mind while overlocking GPU memory is that it may act differently with different games.
+You need to remember that while overlocking GPU memory, it may act differently with different games.
 It may optimize and boost PC performance for some games, but for others, you’ll have to dial back near the built-in settings.

 Adjust Power and Thermal Settings